divyanair10/Orion-finance-transformation/00_orion_blueprint/orion_blueprint.md

 Cost centres follow a `[Region]-[BU]-[Function]-[sequence]` convention, e.g. `EMEA-SEMI-MFG-1042`.
 Profit centres align to the intersection of Business Unit and Region.

 ---

-## 11. Standing Narrative Rules

-A few rules keep 18 months of Workstreams consistent:
-- Every figure, name, and structure in this document is locked.
-Changes get logged at the top of this file, not made silently.
-- Every workstream should trace back to Project Meridian explicitly — it's the reason the work exists.
-- Recurring characters should reappear where plausible: Okonkwo commissions Workstream 1, van der Berg is the audience for the Workstream 11 Investor Day deck, and so on.
-- Financial data introduced in later workstreams must stay arithmetically consistent with Section 5.
-- Anything new introduced in an workstream — a person, an entity, a number — gets folded back into this document as a logged revision, not left orphaned in one project's files.

 ---